 Guidance on who is eligible for testing and how to get a test.

-Anyone with coronavirus symptoms can get a test.
+Anyone with coronavirus symptoms should self-isolate and get a test.
 Coronavirus symptoms are:

 - a new continuous cough